mcabbott/NamedPlus.jl/README.md

 Or, going further, you can try to write all operations working only on the names, to make results independent of the storage order of the data.
-The goal here is mostly to push in this third direction.
+The first goal here is mostly to push in this third direction.

+The second goal is to see how well named dimensions can be made to work with other wrappers, with some combination of union types & trait-like functions.

 Here's what works: